 - The Services Framework Software provides the utility functionality and interface for actual services.
-This comprises the control of services related functionality such as the resource management, patch handling, service and system configurations functionality. - For more details, see [34].
+This comprises the control of services related functionality such as the resource management, patch handling, service and system configurations functionality. - For more details, see [38].

-The Crypto Library (or parts thereof) comprises a set of cryptographic functions.
+Both Crypto Library 2.6.1 and 2.5.1 (or parts thereof) comprises a same set of cryptographic functions described as follows.